GeveoAu/blog/_posts/2018-05-01-SpaceX-and-the-future-of-space-exploration.md

 Wow!
 Looks like there’s a lot to look forward in the next few years.
 Aren’t we lucky to be living in a such a time?
 So what does it all mean for you and me, the average Joes of this world?

 Let me put it like this.
-Hundred years back, if I told you that you can go halfway around the world in a couple of hours, you would have laughed and though I’m a nutcase.
+Hundred years back, if I told you that you can go halfway around the world in a couple of hours, you would have laughed and thought I’m a nutcase.
 Similarly, in a hundred years from now our grandchildren might be living on Mars!
 Future is going to be great!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/t9c7aheZxls" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>